nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message with basic usage instructions for PlanPerfect.
+The link to this user guide can be copied to the clipboard for more advanced support.

 ![help message](images/helpMessage.png)

 Format: `help`

+<br><br/>

-### Adding a person: `add`
+### Adding a contact: `add`

-Adds a person to the address book.
+Adds a contact to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A contact can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+<br><br/>

-### Listing all persons : `list`
+### Listing all contacts : `list`

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the address book.

 Format: `list`

+<br><br/>

-### Editing a person : `edit`
+### Editing a contact : `edit`

-Edits an existing person in the address book.
+Edits an existing contact in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

+<br><br/>

-### Locating persons by name: `find`
+### Locating contacts by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds contacts whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`